mcharouk/aws/Certification/machinelearning.md

   *  Reduce training time on GPU instances.
   *  The compiler optimizes Deep Learning models to accelerate training by more efficiently using SageMaker machine learning GPU instances.
   *  Automatically applies graph and tensor optimization, enabling the efficient utilization of hardware resources and reducing training time
+  *  Note this is in path of deprecation : use sagemaker Distributed Training Libraries instead, or some features specific to a framework like Pytorch.compile.

 * When usage of GPU is low
   * Adjusting batch size is a key technique.
 A larger batch size allows the GPU to process more data in parallel, improving efficiency.
 However, excessively large batches can lead to memory issues and slower convergence.
   * Data prefetching : process of loading and preparing the next batch of data while the GPU is busy processing the current batch.
 Instead of waiting for the current batch to finish and then loading the next one, the data loading and preprocessing pipeline runs in parallel with the GPU computation.
+SageMaker Data Parallelism Library already optimize this aspect.

 # Model Tuning